 Food to avoid

-That said, how will it affect the fasting?
+That said, how will it affect fasting?

 For the fasting on Ash Wednesday and Good Friday, chewing a gum might not break the fast because the rule is to eat one full meal, as well as two smaller meals that together are not equal to a full meal.
 So chewing a gum might be immaterial in breaking the fast.

 On the other hand, in Eucharistic Fasting, it might matter.
 Note that the Catechism is clear here.
 We need to abstain from food and drink except water and medicine.
-Only water and medicine are allowed which makes a gum whether you chew it or swallow it, breaks the fast.
+Only water and medicine are allowed which makes a gum whether you chew it or swallow it, break the fast.

 Additionally, according to Fr.
 JM, a Redemptorist Priest, chewing a gum while on a fast is impolite.
 Therefore, must be avoided.

 Fasting is a powerful tradition.
 As Catholics, we want to do it in the proper way possible.
 Getting rid of gums could be a good start.